 A good sleeping mask does all the work for you.
 This intensive formula from Cicapair’s tiger-grass line is best for anyone looking to up their sleeping game.

 The Best-selling Mask in Korea

 If you still want to try a sheet mask, why not go for the best-selling one in Kore?
 The brand allegedly sells five sheet masks every second.
-You can now buy their masks in the U.S. (at Walgreens and Soko Glam), and they’ve even partnered with mega-popular K-pop band BTS on exclusive BTS products.
+You can now buy its masks in the U.S. (at Walgreens and Soko Glam), and they’ve even partnered with mega-popular K-pop band BTS on exclusive BTS products.
 On Amazon, reviewers love how great these masks make your makeup look, and their hydrating and glow-enhancing powers.
-Rio, the Strategist’s beauty expert, particularly recommends the tea tree oil one for sucking up the redness of zits.
+Rio, the Strategist’s beauty expert, particularly recommends the tea tree oil one for sucking up the redness of zits. – K.H.

 If you hate scented sheet masks, these are for you.
 Since Yoon has eczema, it was important for her to create skin care she could use, so these are formulated to be especially great for sensitive skin.
 They’re free of denatured alcohol, synthetic fragrances, parabens, sulfates, mineral oil, and formaldehyde.